allanmosesfernandes/portfolio2025/posts/ensuring-code-quality-on-frontend-repos.md

 But like most things in life, I have never been more wrong.
 Even on a small team, not automating code formatting left us with 10 long PR comments 8 of which were purely formatting stuff a certain way.

+And then because we're only human, ever so often you ship that idiot `console.log`, then with your bruised pride you have to `git commit -m 'Remove console.log'`.

 ### Step 1: Configure prettier

 `npm install --save-dev --save-exact prettier`